 My first “published” writing was an Enid Blyton, Famous Five-style adventure story, Sand Island, in 1972.
 I wrote the story and illustrated it with textas.
 My aunt, the only one in our family who owned a typewriter, typed up the manuscript.
 And my father helped bind and cover the book.
 I was ten.

 My treasured first (and only) edition still exists.
-And re-reading it recently reminded me of the five elements of a good story: characters, plot, setting, tension and resolution.
+When I re-read the book recently, it reminded me of the five elements of a good story: characters, plot, setting, tension and resolution.

 A Good Story – Characters